alexander171294/phpquery/tasks done.md

 * fix bug in ORM
 * fix bug in view class
+* improve view class deleting .h, header.var, and reduce the cost of resources in 32%
 * improve performance in views
 * Control resource consumption don't show if debug mode is off